taeruh/pauli_tracker/python_lib/README.md

 functionality.

-When using this package, please also look at the [crate's documentation] of the Rust crate (additionally to the [Python package's documentation] of course) in parallel since it is much more extensive about how the Pauli tracking works.
+When using this package, please also look at the [crate's documentation] of the Rust crate (additionally to the [Python package's documentation]) in parallel since it is much more extensive about how the Pauli tracking works (although not everything there is supported in this wrapper).

-If some essential functionality is missing, because we just forgot to implement it, please open an issue or pull request (cf [contributing]).
+If some essential functionality is missing, because we just forgot to implement it, please open an issue or pull request (cf. [contributing]).
 If you need more functionality, it is fairly easy to use Rust from Python with the help of [pyo3] and [maturin].
-However, because of [#1444], you probably want to clone this repo and extend it.
+However, because of [#1444], you may want to clone this repository and extend it.

 ## Examples